 We commission programs that help to facilitate positive parent-child relationships, which we know is the best way to ensure good child and family health.
 This means working in partnership with parents or carers, identifying and responding to each family’s unique needs, building on their strengths and identifying and responding to current and potential health issues.

 Linking with other services in a family’s community is essential.
 Investing in child and family health also has general benefits, decreasing the burden of disease and making communities safer, better integrated and more productive.

-The following links will take you directly to local council sites for children and families or to the service directory guide:
+The following links will take you directly to local council sites for children and families, or to the councils’ service directory guides.